Divorce & Equitable Distribution with Art of Estates

-Divorces are never fun and when it comes to what may have been previously perceived as the easiest part of dividing assets, then personal property and the home collection becomes the next conflict of the martial division of the assets.
+Divorces are never fun and when it comes to what may have been previously perceived as the easiest part of dividing assets, then personal property and the art collection becomes the next conflict for the martial division of the assets.
 Divorce court is where nobody wants to be and the sooner they get out, the more money they save.
 Divorce court is a jurisdiction over the termination of a marriage contract.

 Providing testimony or deposing is not our goal, nor is it the goal of the disputing parties to pay for those extended services.
 Our goal is to present the market fairly and accurately using un-tilted facts.
 We often find that appraisers perform minimum expectations in these cases, leading them to the deposition or testimony process.
 Our reports often provide great clarity on the personal property, and in the case of artworks or other valuables using comparables (actually inside the report) that are applicable to the appropriate definition required in a case is really helpful in illustrating our due diligence.